froeschel/azure-notes/notes.md

 * Storage aacount standard SKU is ok.
 For new accounts use GPv2 [GPv1 only for legacy].
 * `LRS`: 3 copies in one AZ. `ZRS`: 3 copies one per AZ. `RA-GRS`: 6 copies --> 3 per region + additional Read access for distribution. `GZRS`: 6 copies --> two regions --> primary and secondary read access.
 * Not all replication options are available in every region.
+* `Soft delete` gives the possibility to restore deleted files within a specified retention period.

 ### Cosmos